 People in West Lebanon had a chance to tour New Hampshire’s first net-zero multi-family residential building.

-About 400 solar panels (installed by Norwich Solar Technologies) will power Tracy Community Housing.
+About 400 solar panels (installed by Norwich Solar) will power Tracy Community Housing.
 Some are on the roof, and others are on the south side of the building.
 Each apartment has a mini-split unit that’ll cool or heat the apartment using air source heat pumps.

 Andrew Winters is the executive director at Twin Pines Housing Trust, a non-profit group that develops and provides affordable housing in the Upper Valley.
 He says Tracy Community is also passive house certified.

 “What that means is it uses 80 percent less energy to heat and cool than a typical house that’s built on a standard level of construction,” he said.